 Schedule seasonal mini-detoxes: A quick review every 3–4 months keeps clutter in check.

-Detoxing your closet isn’t a one-time chore—it’s an ongoing practice of loving and respecting your style journey.
-When you let go of what no longer fits your life, you make space for clothes that empower and excite you.
+Detoxing your closet isn’t a one-time chore!
+When done correctly, it's an ongoing practice of loving and respecting your personal image.
+When you let go of what no longer fits your life, you make space for clothes that both empower and excite you.